-CLASSROOM/LABORATORY/CLINICAL EVALUATION
+CLASSROOM CLINICAL EVALUATION

 At the completion of each semester the university requires the students to complete a course evaluation form.
-This form asks the students to evaluate the instructor's classroom presentation and course classroom content and/or the clinical content instruction and/or laboratory content instruction.
+This form asks the students to evaluate the instructor's classroom presentation and course classroom content and/or the clinical content instruction.
 This information is used to evaluate the faculty's presentation style, rapport with students, and teaching effectiveness.